Polar-Ted/Voron-V0-Display-on-CANBUS/README.md

 ## Wiring Diagram

     Note: The MCP2551 does not have 120 ohm resistors.
 If this is the only device on your CANBUS you will need to wire a 120 ohm resistor between CANH and CANL at the MCP2551 connector.
 You CANBUS should measure 60 ohms between CAN H and CAN L with all the devices connected. ( measure while powered off)

+For those that are interested I have designed a carrier board for the MCP2551 to make wiring and jumpering in the 120 ohm resister easy.
+[Link to PCBWAY project\](https://www.pcbway.com/project/shareproject/Voron_V0_display_CANBUS_Transceiver_5da4f6dd.html) if you want to order bare PCB boards.

 ![Wiring](Images/V0Display_CAN_Wiring.jpg)